 Assistance to WM patients is awarded for a 12-month coverage period, and the maximum award available may vary from year-to-year.
 To be eligible, a patient must meet the following requirements:

 - Have a household income that is at or below 500% of the Federal Poverty Guidelines as adjusted by the Cost of Living Index (COLI).
 Example Federal Poverty Levels can be viewed here(link is external).

 - Be a US citizen or permanent resident of the US or Puerto Rico and be medically and financially qualified.

 - Have prescription insurance coverage.

 - Have a WM diagnosis confirmed by a doctor.

-You can find more information about the program, including a list of covered expenses, and how to apply here.
+You can find more information about the program, including a list of covered expenses, and how to apply here(link is external).